Homemade almond milk is easier than you think. Here are 3 techniques to learn how to make almond milk that’s clean, flavorful and creamy.

 You can enjoy your homemade milk just as it is: pure almonds and water.
 Or you can add a little love to take it to a whole new level.
 I like to do a lil’ sea salt and vanilla extract as well as maple syrup.
 My kids are much happier drinking it when I add these flavors and natural sweeteners.

-- Add a pinch of sea salt to the almond milk (you can do this while blending or afterwards)
+Step 1: Add a pinch of sea salt to the milk (you can do this while blending or afterwards)

-- Pouring through a funnel is sometimes the easiest way to not spill any of the homemade almond milk.
+Step 4: Pouring through a funnel is sometimes the easiest way to not spill.

 How to Make Almond Milk with Almond Cow— #2

-Tip: When making homemade almond milk in the Almond Cow, I strongly suggest soaking the almonds overnight to get them creamier.
+Pro Tip: When using the Almond Cow, I strongly suggest soaking the nuts overnight to get them creamier.

 Joi Nutbase for DIY Almond Milk— #3